Last updated on October 23rd, 2022 at 02:42 am

 The first few days of fall are officially upon us!
 Many of us have already moved on to scarecrow crafts and Halloween-themed games.
 However, the season doesn’t always need to dictate what kinds of things we do at home!
 We can make our own snow in the summer and learn about the layers of the sun in the winter, as long as it’s fun and entertaining for everyone.

 Although summer is gone, some of us may still be longing for seashells and sand.
-Today, we have a few educational sea-themed games from the Florida Panhandle that you can do with your kids to fulfill any last-minute ocean dreams.
+Today, we have a few educational sea-themed games that you can do with your kids to fulfill any last-minute ocean dreams.
 These activities are organized by grade level, so take a look below.

 Print Your Ocean-Themed Games & Activities